l7mp/stunner-auth-lib/README.md

 STUNner, in order to reach the WebRTC media plane deployed into Kubernetes behind STUNner.

-The library will automatically parse the current STUNner configuration from the Kubernetes control plane to generate the STUN/TURN credentials and the ICE server configuration.
+The library will automatically parse the current STUNner configuration from the Kubernetes control plane if available.
+Otherwise, it calls back to taking configuration from environment variables.

 ![STUNner authentication architecture](/stunner_auth_lib_arch.svg)